Got Questions? Contact our agents

 We will combine all of the famous sights with a few extra stops to make your day as special as we possibly can, this means you will get to see Þingvellir national park, the geothermal wonders of Geysir and the golden waterfall Gullfoss.
 At BusTravel Iceland though our motto is “More nature, more fun” so we also make an additional stop at Kerið volcanic crater.
 You should expect a packed day full of adventure!

-Gullfoss (Golden falls) is one of Icelands most majestic waterfalls.
+Our next stop is the Gullfoss (Golden falls).
+Gullfoss is one of Icelands most majestic waterfalls.
 The waterfall originates in the Langjökull glacier and gets it's name from the gold hue it gives off as it tumbles downward into the canyon.

 The waterfall drops down into a crevice of 32 meters (105 ft) in two steps being 11 meters and 21 meters each.
 On many occasions rainbows can be observed dancing across the top of this magnificent sight.
 Gullfoss has an interesting history that involves investors trying to harness its awesome power.

 The waterfall can viewed from a few different locations.
 The upper deck next to the visitor center gives a great view from above.
 By walking down the staircase the waterfall can be viewed from the lower deck.
 From there the waterfall seems to vanish into the earth.

 From the lower deck you can walk a path that leads towards the first plunge of the waterfall.
 This will give you a great view into the crevice and a feeling of the true power of the waterfall.
 This path can be closed if the path is icy and conditions are not good.